Generic filters

 Outpatient CLINICIAN

-Newzaira (she/her) is a Supervisee and Trainee in Social Work and Sex Offender treatment working towards becoming a Licensed Clinical Social Worker and Sex Offender Treatment Provider.
+Newzaira (she/her) is a Supervisee in Social Work and a trainee in Sex Offender Treatment working towards becoming a Licensed Clinical Social Worker and Certified Sex Offender Treatment Provider.
 She is currently obtaining her Ph.D. in International Studies and holds a master’s degree in Social Work from Norfolk State University.
-She provides counseling services to individuals, couples, and families of all ages and backgrounds.
-Newzaira brings a strength-based and trauma-focused approach, she also specializes in working with members of the Muslim population.
+She provides counseling services to individuals, couples, and families of all ages and backgrounds in person in our Ghent office as well as virtually via telehealth.
+Newzaira brings a strength-based and trauma-focused approach, and also specializes in working with members of the Muslim population.

 Rachel Micheletti, MA, Resident in Counseling, CCTIS, CCTS-F